Discovering the Wonders of Black Garlic

 When black garlic became popular, marketing jumped on the “fermented superfood” trend.
 The wellness industry linked it to gut health, kombucha, kimchi, and other fermented products.

-The Maillard Reaction
+The Maillard Reaction Explained

-Deep brown colour
+A deep brown colour

-Sweet, complex flavour
+A sweet, complex flavour

 Umami and aroma